shamanskiy/web-development-with-go/README.md

 # Lenslocked - online image gallery

 This is a realistic web application to developed while following the awesome course ["Web Development with Go"](https://courses.calhoun.io/courses/cor_wdv2) by Jon Calhoun.
+The app is currently hosted with a free-tier account on render.com at https://lenslocked.onrender.com.

 The app demonstrates how to:

 - develop http server with Go
 - implement server-side rendering using Go templates